instill-ai/.github/profile/README.md

 ### Instill Cloud

 Not quite into self-hosting?
-We've got you covered with **☁️ [Instill Cloud](https://console.instill.tech/?utm_source=github&utm_medium=banner&utm_campaign=org_readme)**!
-It's a fully-managed public cloud service that grants you access to all the fantastic features of the open-source unstructured data infrastructure stack, without the hassle of managing infrastructure.
-We're currently in the exciting Open Alpha testing phase, and all features are FREE during this period! 🎉
+We've got you covered with **☁️ [Instill Cloud](https://console.instill.tech/?utm_source=github&utm_medium=banner&utm_campaign=org_readme)**.
+It's a fully-managed public cloud service that provides you access to all the fantastic features of the unstructured data ETK without the hassle of managing infrastructure.

 ### No-Code/Low-Code Access